mattoattacko/lecture-code/401-js/refactor/README.md

 # 401 Refactor Notes

-### Things we need to add or talk about that are not currently part of the course
+## Things to talk about that are not currently part of the course
   - Next.js (Server side React)
   - React Native (basics)
+  - Enforcing use of JSDoc for all code and Swagger for all APIs
   - Using AWS instead of Mongo/Heroku/Travis for deployments
   - We spend so much time on node APIs, should we focus that on AWS+Lambda?
-  - Setting up a server as a middleware/service layer rather than a server
+  - Using node as an aggregation/service layer rather than an API server
+  - Scalable Theming
   - Docker
   - Electron
+  - Shopping Cart vs Blog vs Microsite.
+We could be showcasing all of these

+## Lightning Talk Potential Topics
+Design Patterns

 ---

 ## What "production ready" code/sandboxing should students leave JS 401 With?

 ### Data Structures Library